 Self-assessment is about more than discovering your motivations, needs, interests, values and skills.
 It's also about prioritizing them.
 We've got tools to help you and experienced staff to walk you through the process.

 Identify your interests, personality preferences, values and skills -- and then match your results to potential career options with this online career planning system.
-To access Myplan, follow the instructions to login to our MIT-Only resources.
+To access Myplan, login to our MIT-Only resources.

 We offer hands-on assessments in our office, and can connect you additional tools like the Myers-Briggs Type Indicator (MBTI), Strong Interest Inventory, StrengthsQuest, and CareerLeader.
 Some of these tools have a small cost associated with them.
 To determine which self-assessment tool best meets your needs, make an appointment with a career counselor.

 As you get a clearer idea about what you're good at and what motivates, interests, and matters to you, you'll want to research career options that align with what you've learned about yourself.